harshitpaunikar1/Project-6/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — wrapped a repeated block in a helper function since it showed up three times.
 - Deliverable: Small fix, clean result.
+## 2022-03-17 - Day 6: Baseline model

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to train a simple baseline and record its performance, then cleaned up whatever looked confusing or weak from the earlier days.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: Ended the day with baseline results in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.